timid-angel/timid-angel/README.md

 <div>
   <h2>⚡About me </h2>
-  Hello, my name is Nathan Mesfin.
-I am a fourth-year Software Engineering student at Addis Ababa Institute of Technology and a full-stack developer.
+  Hi, I'm Nathan, a fourth-year Software Engineering student at Addis Ababa Institute of Technology and a full-stack developer.
 I enjoy tackling problems and my interests lie in System Design, Data Analysis and Algorithms.
-Currently looking for opportunities to learn and collaborate on large-scale projects.
+Currently looking for opportunities to learn and collaborate on projects.
 Want to work on something cool?
 Don't hesitate to reach out!

   <br>

   - 👨‍💻 Competitive Programmer

-  - `If you are going to do it, do it right`

   - 🎵 Music